GoogleCloudPlatform/security-response-automation/README.md

 Before installation we'll configure our automations, copy `./cloudfunctions/router/empty-config.yaml` to `./cloudfunctions/router/config.yaml`.
 Within this file we'll define a few steps to get started:

 - Which automations should apply to which findings.
-- Which projects to target these automations with and which to exclude.
+- Which projects to target these automations with.
-- Whether or not run in monitor mode (dry_run) where changes are only logged and not performed.
-- Specify per automation configuration properties.
+- Which projects to exclude.
+- Enable/disable dry run(monitor) mode
+- Fill in any needed variables.

 Every automation has a configuration similar to the following example: